zopefoundation/ZODB/README.txt

 ============

 The ZODB  package provides a  set of tools  for using the  Zope Object Database (ZODB).
-The components you  get with the ZODB release are as
-follows:

-- Core ZODB, including the persistence machinery
-- Standard storages such as FileStorage
-- The persistent BTrees modules
-- ZEO, for scalability needs
-- documentation (needs a lot more work)

-Our primary development platforms are Linux, Mac OS X, and Windows XP.
-The test suite should pass without error on all of these platforms, although it can take a long time on Windows -- longer if you use ZoneAlarm.
-Many particularly slow tests are skipped unless you pass --all as an argument to test.py.
+Our primary development platforms are Linux and Mac OS X.  The test suite should pass without error on these platforms and, hopefully, Windows, although it can take a long time on Windows -- longer if you use ZoneAlarm.

 Compatibility
 =============

-ZODB 3.10 requires Python 2.5 or later.
+ZODB 4.0 requires Python 2.6 or later.

-Note --
-   When using ZEO and upgrading from Python 2.4, you need to upgrade clients and servers at the same time, or upgrade clients first and then servers.
-Clients running Python 2.5 or 2.6 will work with servers running Python 2.4.
-Clients running Python 2.4 won't work properly with servers running Python 2.5 or later due to changes in the way Python implements exceptions.

-ZODB ZEO clients from ZODB 3.2 on can talk to ZODB 3.10 servers.
-ZODB ZEO 3.10 Clients can talk to ZODB 3.8, 3.9, and 3.10 ZEO servers.

-Note --
-   ZEO 3.10 servers don't support undo for older clients.

 Prerequisites
 =============